Sunday 16th April 2017

 We arrived to find a very busy restaurant (thankfully we’d reserved a table, otherwise we wouldn’t have been eating here).
 I immediately liked the vibe.
 The restaurant was in a quiet, residential area so it felt like a local favourite.
 We began by ordering some of the German tapas on the menu.
 We chose the six-dish option between the four of us but weren’t really sure which dishes to pick.
 My Dad voiced our wonderment to our waiter before starting by ordering the salad.
 To which the waiter simply responded: no. My Dad told him to pick a mix for us.

 After a short while, our waiter brought over our tapas: baked potatoes with soured cream, trout mousse with rye crackers, meatballs with a mustardy sauce, plums wrapped in bacon, little pretzels with obazda cheese and currywurst.
-It was all so delicious.
+He had made some great choices for us: it was all so delicious.
 But my absolute favourite thing was the currywurst.
 I’ve eaten a lot of currywurst in my time but this was probably my favourite.
 Ever.

 Next up was our main courses.
 The wiener schnitzels were absolutely enormous – they could barely fit on the plates.
 And they weren’t small plates.
 They came with a small-ish side of potato salad.
 The pork schnitzel was the other way around.
 The schnitzel came in three small pieces on a really big bed of potato salad.